biati-digital/glightbox/README.md

 Glightbox is a pure javascript lightbox.
 It can display images, videos with optional autoplay for youtube, vimeo and even self hosted videos with JWPlayer support

 ## Demo
-You can check the live [clicking here](http://glightbox.mcstudios.com.mx/)
+You can check the live demo [clicking here](http://glightbox.mcstudios.com.mx/)

 ## Installation